About Learning Sciences

-- To embrace the importance of analyzing and assessing complex interventions, through experimental and design-based research and network models.
+- To embrace the importance of analyzing and assessing learning and behavior in complex interventions, through experimental and design-based research, learning analytics and educational data mining, and network models.

 - To emphasize the learning and behavior of the individual in interaction with the physical, social, and cultural world, as well as with semiotic and technical resources.

 The Learning Sciences program emphasizes an apprenticeship model of scholarship with early engagement in substantive problems of learning and teaching.
 Students work in concert with faculty to develop research studies in each of the first two years of study.

 Courses are coordinated to promote the development of research and communication skills, so that students can become involved with important problems in educational research.
 Course work is designed to develop a broad-based foundation and an interdisciplinary approach to issues in Learning Sciences.
 Although a core sequence of courses establishes this foundation, most course work is tailored to individual interests and needs.

 As students progress in the program they continue to work with faculty, both within and outside of the department, to craft systematic investigations of learning environments.
 Students are encouraged to take courses in the departments of Psychology, Computer Sciences, Curriculum and Instruction, Linguistics, Anthropology, and Philosophy.
 These departments, as well as others, are involved in interdisciplinary efforts that define Learning Sciences.

 The intent of Learning Sciences research is to develop evidence-based claims about how people learn that have theoretical, practical, and pedagogical implications.